The Tampa Bay Phoenix Club is a PRIVATE MEMBERSHIP club.

 Also, while you are here, do not engage in business discussions about adult-related business, like trying to set up a porn shoot, or telling people you’re a professional Dom/me, etc. If you are ever approached by anyone with those kinds of discussions, please bring it to a staffer’s attention so they can take care of it.

-NOTE: You CAN discuss things like photography TECHNIQUES, things like that.
+NOTE: You CAN discuss subjects like photography TECHNIQUES, things like that.

 Q. Can you hook me up to play with someone?
 Do you have people on staff to play with?
 Can I join your staff as a Top/bottom?